Netpav/parserReverb/README.md

 # Reverb parser
 Script for parsing reverb output into correct documents list.
+More about this can be seen on https://github.com/knowitall/reverb

 ## Usage
 `python run_reverb.py <mode> <input file> <output dir>`